masasin/spirit_dev/README.md

     * the mocap system identifies the drone as a rigid body
     * the rigid body's User Data is set to "1"
     * the drone is actually being tracked
+  * If no sound plays when the drone tracking is lost:
+    * Ensure that the volume is not muted or low.
-  * If no sound plays when the drone tracking is lost, stop sounds from other sources and restart the computer.
+    * Otherwise, stop sounds from other sources and restart the computer.
 The issue can be reproduced by running Google Play Music.